-Climbing and access information for this Selway Crags peak is found on page 65.
+Climbing and access information for this peak is on Page 65 of the book.

-Even though this peak just barely tops 8,000 feet, it is one of Idaho’s best.
-Like any peak in the Selway Crags its takes a lot of effort to get to the base of the peak.
+Even though Fenn Mountain barely tops 8,000 feet, it is one of Idaho’s best peaks.
+Like any peak in the Selway Crags, its takes a lot of effort to get to the base of the peak.
 Once you are there, you will find a classic scramble leading to the summit.
+USGS Fenn Mountain

 Looking back to Jesse Pass from near the summit of Fenn Mountain.

-The peak’s upper reaches are all granite with a variety of towers and cliffs to find your way around.
+The peak’s upper reaches are all granite with a variety of towers and cliffs to work your way around.

 Fenn Mountain can also be approached from Big Fog Mountain.
 See Dave Pahlas’ trip report linked below for details.